-The following steps MUST be performed in the order listed and completed during this OOBI session for each of the two GLEIF Delegated AIDs, namely, the GLEIF Internal Delegated AID (GIDA) in this section and the GLEIF External Delegated AID (GEDA) in section .
+The following steps MUST be performed in the order listed and completed during this OOBI session for each of the two GLEIF Delegated AIDs, namely, the GLEIF Internal Delegated AID (GIDA) in this section and the GLEIF External Delegated AID (GEDA) in section 9.

 The anchor in this Rotation Event is the mechanism by which the delegation is authorized by the Delegator.
 The Rotation Event with the anchoring digest of the Inception Event of the Delegated AID, when Fully Signed, is a verifiable cryptographic commitment to the delegation.
-The Delegated AIDs are not verifiable until they are anchored in the KEL of the Delegator e.g. the Root AID.
+The Delegated AIDs are not verifiable until they are anchored in the KEL of the Delegator e.g., the Root AID.
 A new event must be created to include these anchors.

 (Delegation in KERI is cooperative.
 It requires a cryptographic commitment from both the Delegator and the Delegate.)

-A threshold satisficing subset of s MUST each rotate their participating AIDs.
+A threshold satisficing subset of Internal GARs MUST each rotate their participating AIDs.

-Using the current public key, the next public key digest from each of the participating AID Rotation Events, and the digest of the GLEIF Internal Delegated AID Inception Event, the Lead MUST generate a GLEIF Internal Delegated AID Rotation Event and publish this to the other participating s and to the Root AID Witnesses.
+Using the current public key, the next public key digest from each of the participating AID Rotation Events, and the digest of the GLEIF Internal Delegated AID Inception Event, the Internal GAR Lead MUST generate a GLEIF Internal Delegated AID Rotation Event and publish this to the other participating Internal GARs and to the Root AID Witnesses.

-Each MUST verify the set of public keys, the next public key digest, and delegated Inception Event digests in that Rotation Event.
+Each Internal GAR MUST verify the set of public keys, the next public key digest, and delegated Inception Event digests in that Rotation Event.

-Each MUST sign and publish to the Root AID Witnesses their signature on the Root AID Rotation Event.
+Each Internal GAR MUST sign and publish to the Root AID Witnesses their signature on the Root AID Rotation Event.

-Each MUST verify that the Root AID Rotation Event is fully witnessed by every Root AID Witness.
+Each Internal GAR MUST verify that the Root AID Rotation Event is fully witnessed by every Root AID Witness.

 Rotation Event to delegate the GLEIF External Delegated AIDs